SujitAdhikari/react-node-docker/README.md

 Nginx, pronounced like “engine-ex”, is an open-source web server that, since its initial success as a web server, is now also used as a reverse proxy, HTTP cache, and load balancer.
 Some high-profile companies using Nginx include Autodesk, Atlassian, Intuit, T-Mobile, GitLab, DuckDuckGo, Microsoft, IBM, Google, Adobe, Salesforce, VMWare, Xerox, LinkedIn, Cisco, Facebook, Target, Citrix Systems, Twitter, Apple, Intel, and many more (source).

-**npm init:**
-npm init <initializer> can be used to set up a new or existing npm package. initializer in this case is an npm package named create-<initializer>, which will be installed by npm-exec, and then have its main bin executed -- presumably creating or updating package.json and running any other initialization-related operations.

-**npm-start:**
-This runs a predefined command specified in the "start" property of a package's "scripts" object.
-If the "scripts" object does not define a "start" property, npm will run node server.js.

 **Create a React App:**
 --------------------------------
 $ npx create-react-app react-docker  ###create package.json(Package Dependency) using npm init command.